weezy20/replace-exe/README.md

 > Recommended guidelines:

 > - Call these functions at most once each per program execution
-> - If using both, always do selfReplace before selfDelete
+> - (UNSAFE windows) If using both, prefer do selfReplace before selfDelete - This will still not cleanup the helpers properly as the original file would've been moved & will spawn the new/exe/ which my not have
+> the call to `init()` thereby preventing self-cleanup.
+It's best to avoid this.
 > - Ideally, make them mutually exclusive in your application logic

 ---